-3. Engagement activities and ongoing monitoring
+3. Engagement activities

 GIAM engages Investee Issuers, in the interest of the clients' portfolios and UCIs managed, implementing an active ownership, especially considering industry, country, issuer allocation, stock picking, proxy voting and ESG screening factors, with the aim to reinforce its engagement capabilities and have a greater impact on the Investee Issuers.